Why You Need A Transfer Pricing Study

 Third-party professionals are not necessary.
 You can try to prepare a transfer pricing study for your business.
 Many larger corporations have entire departments that do nothing but prepare transfer pricing documentation and address compliance with global transfer pricing regulations.

 However, US regulations outline very specific standards for evaluating the arm’s-length nature of intercompany pricing.
 To comply with economic principles outlined in the US regulations, you must adhere to certain methodologies and economic valuation techniques.
 Independent and experienced eyes have advantages that insiders don’t.
 This is why publicly traded companies are required to have their financial statements audited by an outside party.

 The foundation of an international tax plan is a professional transfer pricing study.
-If you will setup a foreign division in a low tax country, you must have a transfer pricing study.
+If you will set up a foreign division in a low-tax country, you must have a transfer pricing study.
 If you move you and your business offshore, no study is required.
-If some of the work to generate the money is done in the US and some is offshore, you need a transfer pricing study.
+If some of the work to generate the money is done in the US and some are offshore, you need a transfer pricing study.

 I hope you enjoyed reading this article: Why You Need A Transfer Pricing Study.
 If you have any questions, please contact our office HERE.

 Here is probably the most extensive ebook on Everything You Ever Wanted To Know About Eliminating Your Taxes, Protecting Your Assets And Regaining Privacy Over Your Life And Investments.
 It is called The Ultimate Guide To Going Offshore.

 Like Our Articles?